 Haig Glacier, Alberta, Canada

 This environment is prime for a focused, productive and team building camp.
 Athletes not only train with their top competitors, playing a part in raising the bar of the Intermountain and National level junior athletes but also make huge gains in technique, aerobic base and strength with the benefit of being on-snow.
-Not to mention soaking in views of the amazing Canadian Rockies in every direction.
+Not to mention soaking in views of the amazing Canadian Rockies in every direction and exploring the awe inspiring terrain around camp every afternoon.

 For more information about this camp, contact Rick Kapala early in the summer. rick@SVSEF.org